nsoybean/nira-ai/llm/ARCHITECTURE.md

-# Lume - Architecture Documentation
+# Nira - Architecture Documentation

 ## Overview

-Lume is a modern, multi-model AI chatbot built with Next.js 16, featuring Claude 3.5 Sonnet integration with plans to support multiple AI providers.
+Nira is a modern, multi-model AI chatbot built with Next.js 16, featuring Claude 3.5 Sonnet integration with plans to support multiple AI providers.
 The application uses a clean, modern architecture with PostgreSQL for persistence and Mastra framework for advanced AI agent capabilities.

 ## Tech Stack